The Boys in the Band (1970 film): Reception

+Leslie Halliwell, British film critic, wrote, "Careful but claustrophobic filming of a Broadway play, which at the screen's closer quarters becomes overpowering well before the end."
+Leonard Maltin gave the film three and a half of four stars: "Excellent filmization of Mart Crowley's landmark play about nine men at a birthday party: eight are gay, the ninth insists he's not.
+Often hilarious, frequently sad, but always thought provoking, and sensationally acted by the original stage cast; a rare case where a single claustrophobic set is actually an asset."

 Vincent Canby of The New York Times observed "Except for an inevitable monotony that comes from the use of so many close-ups in a confined space, Friedkin's direction is clean and direct, and, under the circumstances, effective.
 All of the performances are good, and that of Leonard Frey, as Harold, is much better than good.
 He's excellent without disturbing the ensemble...Crowley has a good, minor talent for comedy-of-insult, and for creating enough interest, by way of small character revelations, to maintain minimum suspense.
 There is something basically unpleasant, however, about a play that seems to have been created in an inspiration of love-hate and that finally does nothing more than exploit its (I assume) sincerely conceived stereotypes."

 In a San Francisco Chronicle review of a 1999 revival of the film, Edward Guthmann recalled "By the time Boys was released in 1970...it had already earned among gays the stain of Uncle Tomism."
 He called it "a genuine period piece but one that still has the power to sting.
 In one sense it's aged surprisingly little — the language and physical gestures of camp are largely the same — but in the attitudes of its characters, and their self-lacerating vision of themselves, it belongs to another time.
 And that's a good thing."

 Bill Weber from Slant wrote in 2015: "The partygoers are caught in the tragedy of the pre-liberation closet, a more crippling and unforgiving one than the closets that remain."

 The film was perceived in different ways throughout the gay community.
-There were those who agreed with most critics and believed The Boys was making great strides while others thought it portrayed a group of gay men wallowing in self-pity.
+There were those who agreed with most critics and believed The Boys in the Band was making great strides while others thought it portrayed a group of gay men wallowing in self-pity.
 There were even those who felt discouraged by some of the honesty in the production.
 One spectator wrote in 2018: "I was horrified by the depiction of the life that might befall me.
 I have very strong feelings about that play.
 It's done a lot of harm to gay people."